 11. When booking

-on-line a travel agency will usually ask you for proof that the
+on-line a travel agency will sometimes ask you for proof that the

 credit card is yours by having you fax a signed photo-copy.
 This